seahorse-ai-ryan/brush/crates/brush-android/README.md

 cd ./crates/brush-android # Make sure to run this in the android crate path. cargo ndk -t arm64-v8a -o app/src/main/jniLibs/  build

 # Nb, for best performance, build in release mode.
-This is seperate
+This is separate
 # from the Android Studio app build configuration.
 cargo ndk -t arm64-v8a -o app/src/main/jniLibs/  build --release